hassansaei/VNtyper/README.md

 ## Output
 The tool creates a folder for each case in the working directory which is assigned by the user.
-Inside the folder there are directories for temp files and log files, Kmer result, and  the code-adVNTR output.
+Inside the folder there are directories for temporary files and log files, Kmer result, and  the code-adVNTR output.
 - Temp folder: Fastp QC report (.html) and log file for VNtyper
 - Kmer: The output of VNtyper for Kestrel algorithm
 - adVNTR: The output for code-adVNTR algorithm